Monday, May 3, 2010

 Kentucky Derby Party!

-I'm pretty sure I get this from my Dad because growing up, he always made us watch the Derby, or maybe it's just a good excuse to make good food and drinks, who knows!
+I'm pretty sure I get this from my Dad because growing up, he always made us watch the Derby...or maybe it's just a good excuse to make good food and drinks!
 This year, I decided to get really into it and make Juleps and a true Derby-related dinner.
 I chose Hot Brown Sandwiches, named for the Brown Hotel in Louisville.
-I got the recipe from their website http://www.brownhotel.com/dining-hot-brown.htm.
+I got the recipe from their website.
 The story of the sandwiches are there too.
 They were created as an answer to the Derby goers who came in late night and were tired of eating just eggs and bacon late night.
-Thank you to Elizabeth Johnson, a Facebook friend, for pointing out the recipe!
-She sent me the link!
+Thank you to Elizabeth Johnson, a Facebook friend, for pointing out the recipe, and sending me the link!

 We made the juleps and had shrimp cocktail for the Derby, then made the sandwiches for dinner once the Derby was over.
 So, on to the recipes!